 The fallacy occurs when we accept an inconsistent set of claims, that is, when we accept a claim that logically conflicts with other claims we hold.

-That last remark implies the speaker is a racist, although the speaker doesn’t notice the inconsistency.
+That last remark implies the speaker does generalize, although the speaker doesn’t notice this inconsistency with what is said.

 Improperly reasoning from a claim of the form “All As are Bs” to “All Bs are As” or from one of the form “Many As are Bs” to “Many Bs are As” and so forth.